 SSD and the Glenn G. Bartle Library maintain computer labs in the Adaptive Technology Rooms (ATRs), which are located on the first, third and fourth floor of the main library.

-In addition, there is an ATR in Academic A Building Room G-06B and at the University Downtown Center Library.
+In addition, there is an ATR in Academic A Building Room G-06B and one at the University Downtown Center Library.

 Students interested in accessing the ATRs must meet with the SSD Adaptive Technology Specialist to obtain authorization to use them.